Salvatierra vs. Garlitos

 Issues

-• Procedural Issues: Whether the motion for relief from judgment filed by Segundino Refuerzo on January 31, 1956, was filed within the reglementary period prescribed by Section 3 of Rule 38 of the Rules of Court, considering the judgment was rendered on June 8, 1955.
+- Procedural Issues: Whether the motion for relief under Rule 38 filed by Refuerzo on January 31, 1956 was filed within the reglementary periods (60 days from knowledge, not more than 6 months from judgment dated June 8, 1955)

-• Substantive Issues: Whether Segundino Refuerzo, as president of an unregistered corporation, is personally liable for contracts entered into by the said corporation in view of the doctrine of corporation by estoppel.
+- Substantive Issues: Whether Segundino Refuerzo, as president of an unregistered (non-existent) corporation, is personally liable for the contractual obligations entered into in the corporation's name

 Ruling